jannikmi/timezonefinder/README.md

 Using the conversion tool:
 ----

-[coming soon]
+Place the `file_converter.py` in one folder with the `tz_world.csv` from tzwhere and run it as a script.
+It converts the .csv in a new .csv and transforms this file into the needed .bin

+Place this .bin in your timezonfinder folder to make it being used.

+**Please note:** Neither tests nor file_converter.py are optimized or really beautiful.
+Sorry for that.

 # Comparison to pytzwhere

-In comparison to [pytzwhere](https://pypi.python.org/pypi/tzwhere/2.2) I managed to *speed up* the queries *by more than 100 times*.
+In comparison to [pytzwhere](https://pypi.python.org/pypi/tzwhere/2.2) I managed to *speed up* the queries *by more than 100 times* (s. test results below).
-Initialisation time and memory usage are also significanlty reduced, while my algorithm yields the same results (see test results below).
+Initialisation time and memory usage are also significanlty reduced, while my algorithm yields the same results.
 In some cases `pytzwhere` even does not find anything and `timezonefinder` does, for example when only one timezone is close to the point.